woodenbell/TyPy/README.md

   #### {type-checking : [flag1, flag2....]}
-  When using flags, you will use a dictionary where the only key is the type checking specification, and the only value will be a list (only lists will be accepted) conatining all the flags.
+  When using flags, you will use a dictionary where the only key is the type checking specification, and the only value is a list (only lists will be accepted) containing all the flags.

   Take an example below: